tlswg/tls13-spec/draft-ietf-tls-tls13.md

 and servers will not behave as specified above.

-ServerHello signals a key change, so the client MUST check that the end of the ServerHello message aligns with a record boundary.
+ServerHello signals a key change, so the client MUST check that the end of the ServerHello message aligns with a record boundary; if not, then it MUST send a fatal "unexpected_message" alert.

 ###  Hello Retry Request